intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 In short:

-* The RSWG proposes policies that govern the RFC Series as a whole, with input from the community, the RSAB, and the RSEA.
+* The RSWG proposes policies that govern the RFC Series as a whole, with input from the community, the RSAB, and the RSCE.
 * The RSAB considers those proposals and approves them, returns them to the RSWG for further consideration, or declines to publish them, as appropriate.
-* If approved, such proposals are published as RFCs in the Editorial Stream and thus define the policies to be followed by the RSWG, RSAB, RSEA, and RPC.
+* If approved, such proposals are published as RFCs in the Editorial Stream and thus define the policies to be followed by the RSWG, RSAB, RSCE, and RPC.
-* The RSEA provides expert advice to the RPC and RSAB on how to implement established policies on an ongoing and operational basis, which can include raising issues or initiating proposed policy changes within the RSWG.
+* The RSCE provides expert advice to the RPC and RSAB on how to implement established policies on an ongoing and operational basis, which can include raising issues or initiating proposed policy changes within the RSWG.
 * The RPC implements the policies defined by the Editorial Stream in its